 Note: Steps were taken from the SmartThings Support site, and has since been removed.

 IKEA’s Tradfri line of devices is aimed at smart lighting and smart plugs, but more devices are being added as time goes on.
 “Trådfri” is the Swedish word for wireless.
 Before IKEA launched their “Control Outlet”, the price of smart plugs ranged from $20 and up.
 Every now and again you can find deals for $15 a plug, but IKEA has changed all that with the Control Outlet being only $10.

 Setting up the Trådfri Wireless Control Outlet outside of SmartThings is a bit of a pain.
-First, they tell you that you will need need “A Steering device”, such as Trådfri Remote Control, Trådfri Motion Sensor or a Trådfri Wireless Dimmer, and secondly, you will need a Trådfri gateway.
-Pair all of them together, than add the control outlet into the app and your all set.
+First, they tell you that you will need “A Steering device”, such as Trådfri Remote Control, Trådfri Motion Sensor or a Trådfri Wireless Dimmer, and secondly, you will need a Trådfri gateway.
+Pair all of them together, then add the control outlet into the app, and you are all set.
 Yes, that is about the level of detail IKEA gives you.

 The IKEA Trådfri app is a bit basic.
 Depending on what you are looking for this may be a good thing, or for those that were looking for more, you may be disappointed with the Trådfri app.
 The home screen of the app shows your home broken down into rooms based on the steering device that was been used to pair it with the Trådfri gateway.
 Each device can be controlled from this screen.
 The app does have scheduling and timer options for each device.